What is a Failure Mode and Effect Analysis (FMEA)?

 The important thing to point out is that the FMEA team is a cross-functional team which may include outside parties (key suppliers or key customers).
 The outside parties need to be selected carefully to avoid potential business confidential agreements.

-All FMEA team members must have a working-level knowledge of at least some of the relevant design requirements or design specifications associated with your project.
+All FMEA team members must have working-level knowledge of at least some of the relevant design requirements or design specifications associated with your project.

 The following list is a sample of who should participate on an FMEA team.